 Completing the FAFSA at fafsa.gov is the first step in finding money for college.
 This important form will provide you access to federal, state, and college-level financial aid.
-If possible, complete your FAFSA by April 15, 2019 in order to be considered for the West Virginia Higher Education Grant.
+If possible, complete your FAFSA by April 15, 2020 in order to be considered for the West Virginia Higher Education Grant and the West Virginia Invests Grant.
+Go to wvinvests.org to complete the West Virginia Invests application by the April 15 priority deadline.